Gregory Scarpa: Assassination attempt and retaliation

-In 1991, supporters of Colombo rebel and acting boss Victor Orena attempted to kill Scarpa.
-Earlier in 1991, a struggle between Orena and imprisoned Colombo boss Carmine Persico resulted in violence.
-Persico's loyalists had unsuccessfully attempted to kill Orena at his Brooklyn home.
+In 1991, supporters of Colombo acting boss Victor Orena attempted to kill Scarpa.
+Earlier that year, a struggle between Orena and imprisoned Colombo boss Carmine Persico had erupted in violence.
+Persico's loyalists unsuccessfully attempted to kill Orena at his Brooklyn home.
 In retaliation, Orena decided to murder Scarpa, one of Persico's strongest supporters.
-On November 18, 1991, Scarpa was driving his own car in Brooklyn, followed behind by his 22-year-old daughter Linda and 8-month-old grandson, when he was stopped by two cars.
+On November 18, Scarpa was driving his own car in Brooklyn, followed behind by his 22-year-old daughter Linda and 8-month-old grandson, when he was stopped by two cars.
 Hitmen ran from their vehicles with guns drawn and converged on Scarpa's car, but Scarpa managed to drive away from the ambush, crashing into anything that got in his way.
-A few bystanders were injured, but Scarpa and his relatives escaped unharmed.
+Several bystanders were injured, but Scarpa and his relatives escaped unharmed.

-During the seven-month conflict between Persico and Orena, Scarpa served as Persico's military commander.
+During the seven-month conflict between Persico and Orena, Scarpa served as Persico's enforcer.
 Although weakened by illness, he constantly cruised along Avenue U in Brooklyn, looking for Orena supporters in social clubs and bars.
 Incensed by the murder attempt on his family, Scarpa was especially watchful for Orena loyalist William Cutolo, who had organized it.
-Over the next few weeks, Scarpa and his associates (mistakenly) killed Genovese family mobster Thomas Amato and Orena loyalists Rosario Nastasa, Vincent Fusaro, and James Malpiso.
+Over the next few weeks, Scarpa and his associates killed Genovese family mobster Thomas Amato and Orena loyalists Rosario Nastasa, Vincent Fusaro and James Malpiso.
 Scarpa allegedly shot Fusaro as he was hanging Christmas lights on his house.

 Prison and death

 In 1992, Scarpa's AIDS lawsuit was settled with $300,000 in cash payments to his family.
-In 1992, while appearing at a New York civil courtroom for his medical lawsuit, Scarpa was arrested for violating state firearms laws.
+In 1992, while appearing at a New York courtroom for his civil suit, Scarpa was arrested for violating state firearms laws.
 Soon after, he was indicted on federal racketeering charges involving three murders.

 On December 29, 1992, while under house arrest with an electronic monitoring device, Scarpa lost an eye in a shootout with other mobsters.
-Two Lucchese family mobsters, Michael DeRosa and Ronald Moran, had threatened Joey Scarpa, Gregory's son, over a drug deal.
-Climbing out of bed, the elder Scarpa drove with Joey to DeRosa's house and shot DeRosa.
+Two Lucchese family mobsters, Michael DeRosa and Ronald Moran, had threatened Joey Scarpa, Gregory Sr.'s son, over a drug deal.
+After climbing out of bed, the elder Scarpa drove with Joey to DeRosa's house and shot DeRosa.
 Moran fired back and hit Scarpa in the eye.
-Back at his house, Scarpa allegedly poured some Scotch Whisky into his wound, assured the authorities everything was fine, and later went to the hospital.
+Back at his house, Scarpa allegedly poured some Scotch whisky into his wound, assured the authorities everything was fine, and later went to the hospital.
 Prosecutors revoked Scarpa's house arrest and sent him to jail.

-By 1993, Scarpa was blind in one eye, emaciated and in poor health.
-On May 6, 1993, he pleaded guilty to three murders and conspiracy to murder several others.
-On December 15, 1993, Scarpa was sentenced to life in federal prison.
-This sentence was later reduced to 10 years due to Scarpa's poor health.
-On June 4, 1994, Gregory Scarpa Sr. died in the Federal Medical Center (FMC) for prisoners in Rochester, Minnesota, from AIDS-related complications.
+By 1993, Scarpa was blind in one eye, emaciated, and in poor health.
+On May 6 he pleaded guilty to three murders and conspiracy to murder several others.
+On December 15, Scarpa was sentenced to life in federal prison.
+This sentence was later reduced to ten years due to Scarpa's poor health.
+On June 4, 1994, Scarpa died in the Federal Medical Center in Rochester, Minnesota, from AIDS-related complications.